MindTouch/SGMLReader/ReadMe.md

 * Fix bug reported by sanchen - ExpandCharEntity was messed up on hex entities.
 * Fix bug reported by kojiishi - off by one bug in SniffName().
-* Fix bug reported by kojiishi - bug in loading XmlDocument from SgmlReader - this was caused by the HTML documernt containing an embedded &lt;?xml version='1.0'?> declaration, so the SgmlReader now strips these.
+* Fix bug reported by kojiishi - bug in loading XmlDocument from SgmlReader - this was caused by the HTML document containing an embedded &lt;?xml version='1.0'?> declaration, so the SgmlReader now strips these.
 * Added special stripping of punctuation characters between attributes like ",".